ThiagoDeJesus/ThiagoDeJesus/README.md

 # Hi there 👋, I'm Thiago.
 <hr>

-**I'm a 22 years old student who loves to learn programming languages and technologies in general**
+**I'm a 22 years old Front End Developer and student who loves to learn about programming languages and technologies in general**

-**My goal is to become a Full-Stack developer**

 <hr>